Jurek Becker: Childhood

-Jurek Becker was born, probably, in 1937.
+Jurek Becker was born in a Jewish family, probably, in 1937.
 His birth date is not entirely clear because his father gave a birth date that was intended to protect the child from deportation.
-After the war Becker was claimed by a father, but Jurek was never sure if he was his real father, and who said he no longer remembered Jurek's correct birth date.
+After the war Becker was claimed by a father (Jurek was never sure if he was his real father) who said he no longer remembered Jurek's correct birth date.
 It is probable that Jurek Becker was some years younger than is generally reckoned.

 He lived in the Łódź Ghetto as a child.
 When he was five, he was sent to the Ravensbrück concentration camp and later to Sachsenhausen.
 His mother was murdered in the Holocaust, but his father survived; father and son were reunited after the war and settled together in East Berlin.

 Career

 After completing his national service in the East German army in the 1950s, during which time he became firm friends with the actor Manfred Krug, Becker studied philosophy in East Berlin but was expelled for expressing non-conformist views.
-In the 1960s he wrote film scripts, one of which, Jakob der Lügner ("Jacob the Liar"), he turned into a novel when the film production was halted.
+In the 1960s he wrote film scripts, one of which, Jakob der Lügner (Jacob the Liar), he turned into a novel when the film production was halted.
 It was made into a film by the East German film company DEFA in 1974, and in 1975 became the only East German film ever to be nominated for an Academy Award (in the foreign-language film category), though it did not win.
 A 1998 remake, starring Robin Williams in the title role, had limited success.

 By the mid-1970s differences of opinion with the GDR authorities were becoming apparent, and Becker was one of the original twelve signatories of the petition against the expulsion of writer and singer Wolf Biermann in November 1976.
 In 1977 he moved from East to West Berlin, though somewhat unusually he retained his East German citizenship.
 He continued to publish novels and short stories, some on Jewish themes, others not.

+Death

 Becker died in 1997 of colon cancer that was diagnosed in December 1995.